citr0net/citr0mods/README.md

 # citr0mods
 > [!WARNING]
-> Just released and is not fully tested.
+> v3 just released and is not fully tested.
 Please report all issues!

 A modification to [end-4 dotfiles](https://github.com/end-4/dots-hyprland/) that gives some special keybinds to the user.
 The script ~~fully~~mostly handles modifying the hyprland configurations and adding entries to the keybinds screen.